merginit/merginit.com/src/lib/blog/posts/18072025-tor-criticisms.md

 ---
-title: 'Tor Criticisms, Security Risks, and the Best Alternatives for Secure Browsing'
+title: 'Is Tor Safe?
+Risks, Malicious Nodes & Alternatives (2025)'
-description: "A comprehensive analysis of Tor's privacy risks, government and hacker threats, and the best alternatives for secure and anonymous browsing, including I2P, Freenet, Tails, VPNs, and privacy-focused browsers."
+description: "Is Tor safe?
+Explore real risks, malicious nodes, and faster, private Tor alternatives like I2P, and VPNs.
+Learn what to use for secure browsing."
 date: '2025-07-18'
 categories:
   - cybersecurity